NitorCreations/nameless-deploy-tools/docs/commands.md

 optional arguments:
-  -d, --dryrun  dry-run - show only the change set without actually deploying it -r, --disable-rollback - disable stack rollback on failure -h, --help  show this help message and exit
+  -d, --dryrun  dry-run - show only the change set without actually deploying it -r, --disable-rollback - disable stack rollback on failure -e, --execution-role <arn>  the ARN of the IAM role that CloudFormation assumes
+                              when operating on the stack -h, --help  show this help message and exit
 ```